OSDVF/deshader/README.md

 # Goals
 - Compatibility between OpenGL vendor implementations (ICDs)
-- Being better than GLIntercept
+- Broader API support than [GLIntercept](https://github.com/dtrebilco/glintercept), different features than [ApiTrace](https://github.com/apitrace/apitrace)

 ## Non-goals
 And also some dead ends that have been encountered.